-If you’re thinking about buying a home, there’s a good chance you’ve asked what a mortgage is.
-Simply put, a mortgage is a loan from a lender that can be used to buy a home.
+If you’re thinking about buying a home, there’s a good chance you want to learn more about mortgages.
 For most people, a mortgage will be the biggest loan they get in their lives, and it’ll take decades to repay.
-Since it’s a significant commitment, you’ll want to ensure you understand how mortgages work, so you know exactly what you’re getting.
+Since it’s a significant commitment, you need to ensure you understand how mortgages work, and what you’re getting yourself into.

 A down payment